 2.3.2.3.
 ESBSs and VBSs.

 Operate ESBSs with flow vanes attached.
-Installation of ESBSs will not start prior to April 5 and will be completed by no later than April 15.
+Installation of ESBSs may begin as early as April 2 starting at the lowest priority units (least likely to operate) and will be completed by no later than April 15.

 Comments: